marttiphpbb/phpbb-ext-allusersgroupstempvars/README.md

 # phpBB 3.2 PhpBB Extension - marttiphpbb All Users Groups Template Variables

-This extension adds provides you a with Template variables that you can use to check if the users in the view belong to a certain group.
+This extension provides Template variables that can be used to check if the users in the views belong to certain groups.

 (See also my extension [Group Template Variables](https://github.com/marttiphpbb/phpbb-ext-grouptempvars) which is for the current user only).